Omnibus CLTs for Fr\'echet means and nonparametric inference on non-Euclidean spaces: An omnibus CLT for the Fr echet mean

-\begin{remark} In the case $S=M$ is a Riemannian manifold and ($G=M$), the dispersion matrix in \eqref{eq-maineq} is related to the sectional curvature of $M$.
-For $M$ with constant curvature one may express this dependence explicitly (See \cite{absrabi1}).
+\begin{remark} In the case $S=M$ is a Riemannian manifold and ($G=M$), the dispersion matrix in Theorem \ref{th-clt} ( and Theorem \ref{th-2.4} in the next section) is related to the sectional curvature of $M$.
+For $M$ with constant curvature such as $S^d$ one may express this matrix explicitly (See \cite{absrabi1}).
 Recently, \cite{kendall2011} has extended this result to the important case of planar shape space $\Sigma_2^k$ and, more generally to manifolds with constant holomorphic curvature. \end{remark}